Park fees funding DC projects under Trump

 AFBytes Brief

-The National Park Service is allocating at least $67 million from entrance fees to support beautification projects in Washington associated with President Trump.
+The National Park Service is allocating at least $67 million from park entrance fees to support administration beautification efforts in Washington.

 Why this matters

-Use of visitor fees for capital projects in Washington affects maintenance funding available for parks that millions of Americans visit annually.
+Use of visitor fees for urban projects may reduce funds available for maintenance at popular national parks visited by millions of Americans.

 Quick take